Ecohydraulics/flusstools-docs/docs/getstarted.rst

 Requirements (Dependencies)
 ---------------------------

-FlussTools requires geospatial processing libraries, which cannot be directly resolved by running *setup.py*.
-For this reason, we recommend to either install a `virtual environment <https://hydro-informatics.com/pyinstall/#venv>`_ with `requirements.txt`_ or a `conda environment <https://hydro-informatics.com/pyinstall/#conda-env>`_ with `environment.yml`_ to check out the following dependencies on non-standard Python libraries:
+FlussTools depends on a stack of geospatial libraries - most notably GDAL, which has no *pip* wheel.
+As explained under `Installation`_ above, a `conda/mamba environment <https://hydro-informatics.com/pyinstall/#conda-env>`_ (built from `environment.yml`_) resolves these binaries cleanly and is the recommended setup; a pure-*pip* `virtual environment <https://hydro-informatics.com/pyinstall/#venv>`_ with `requirements.txt`_ works only where a system GDAL is available.
+The full set of third-party dependencies is:

 +-------------+--------------+--------------+
 | Ext. libs.  |              |              |